 Rick Martin plants sea oats Monday on Pensacola Beach.
-PHOTOS BY TONY GIBERSON/TGIBERSON@PNJ.COM berm bolstered with sand pumped out.
-To prevent future flood-ing, McCay called in experts - Dune Doctors and Grissett Excavating - to fix the probfencing and sea oats to chan-nel future stormwater runoff from Fort Pickens Road away from the parking ga-rage, McCay said.
-"It will steer the water lem The two companies dug out a swell and built a sand into a holding area on our Five Flags Hotel area where it will drain into the sand," McCay said of the vacant Margaritaville's parent company acquired after 2004's Hurricane Ivan destroyed Five Flags.
+PHOTOS pumped out.

+To prevent future flood-ing, McCay called in experts -Dune Doctors and Grissett Excavating-to fix the prob- The two companies dug out a swell and built a sand berm bolstered with sand fencing and sea oats to chan-nel future stormwater runoff from Fort Pickens Road away from the parking ga-rage, McCay said.
+"It will steer the water into a holding area on our Five Flags Hotel area where it will drain into the sand," McCay said of the vacant Margaritaville's parent company acquired after 2004's Hurricane Ivan destroyed Five Flags.

 The \$6,000 project will only redirect rain.
 It won't, however, help protect the ho-tel against a tropical storm or hurricane storm surge, McCay said.
 Frederique Beroset, the Dune Doctor, who was plant-ing rows of sea oats on the newly built berm on Monday, said she's hoping the sea oats will take root and fortify the berm before the area is hit with another bout of heavy rain.
 "It will take them about three months to get estab-lished," she said.